MapsPeople/docs/src/content/cms/media-library.md

 **INSERT SCREENSHOT**

 Clicking the "Upload" button opens a local File Explorer window, allowing you to locate the file you wish to upload to the Media Library.
-If a file with the same name as the selected file already exists in the Media Library, a warning will show up.
+If a file with the same name as the selected file already exists in the Media Library, a warning will appear.
 You may choose to cancel the upload, or to overwrite the existing file, but this will also replace all existing uses of the file with this name. `sampleimage.jpg` and `sampleimage.png` may both exist in the Media Library concurrently, but `sampleimage.jpg` and `SampleImage.jpg` will throw a warning, as this check is not case-sensitive.

 > Files cannot be larger than 8 mb.